KNJ/d2o/README.md

 ## D2O from PDO

-If D2O, you can use PDO and PDOStatement with only 1 statement using chain method:
+If D2O, you can use PDO and PDOStatement with only 1 statement using method chaining:

 ```php
 <?php